Trauma: nonviolent Coping with Injuries

 What trauma therapies are there?

-What indicates that a situation was perceived as traumatic?
+What indicates that a situation has been perceived as traumatic?

 What are trauma responses?